PELLA Cabernet Sauvignon Napa Valley

 Beyond Labels

-“Kristof makes wine the hard way, never cutting corners, which is sometimes not fun.
-It boils down to basics like chemistry and meticulous data collection, but also having a talented palate and taste & olfaction memory that allows him to blend wine, projecting for the future.
-There is a beauty to his artistry in blending that builds on the rest.”
+“Kristof makes wine the hard way, never cutting corners, which sometimes isn’t fun.
+It boils down to basics like math formulas, chemistry, and meticulous data collection, but also having a talented palate and taste & olfaction memory that allows him to blend wine, projecting for the future.